 As it comes with every move, you’ll need to update your address with the United States Postal Service (USPS).
-This is fairly easily to do with the USPS’ change of address online form, but we’ve broken it down to six quick steps.
+This is fairly easy to do with the USPS’ change of address online form, but we’ve broken it down to six quick steps.

-USPS Change of Address
+USPS change of address

 Step 1: Who’s moving?

 There are six quick steps to officially change your address with the USPS.
-First, you’ll need to identify who is moving or is going to move into the new house with you.
+First, you’ll need to identify who is moving or is going to move into the new home with you.
 There is an individual USPS address change, a family change, or business change form.
 If you have a spouse and/or children, select the family icon online.
 This will help your postman better understand who lives at the property and hopefully deter from letters being returned to sender.